RKS244256/Grade-11-Notes/Chemistry/SCH3U0.md

 Ionization energy is the minimum energy required in order to remove an electron from a gaseous atom/ion.

-It commonly refers to the first ionization energy where a neutraal atom becomes a 1+ cation.
+It commonly refers to the first ionization energy where a neutral atom becomes a 1+ cation.

 *Eg. atom<sub>(g)</sub> + IE<sub>1</sub> -> ion<sup>+</sup><sub>(g)</sub> + e<sup>-</sup>*

 It tells us how strongly an atom holds onto its valence electrons.
-An element with a low IE is more likely to lost electrons and form cations.
+An element with a low IE is more likely to lose electrons and form cations.

 ![](Atomic_Number_To_IE_Graph.png)